Darkside of Discipline

 A small white dog peers over a doorstep and appears nervouse or tentative

-Know that you need to manage your Deliberative theme.
+Knowing you need to manage your Deliberative theme helps you be a great memebr of the team.
 It’s an executing theme and at the end of the day it wants to get things done.
-But it wants to get things right. you can be in danger of dragging your own mod down as well as others’.
+But it wants to get things right even more.
+You can be in danger of dragging your own mood down as well as others’.
 The converse is true when you move forward with commitment, you can celebrate twice.

 Understanding Deliberative